robomq/robomq.io/docs/STOMP.md

 **Broadcast**

-If your destination in subscribe and send functions is `/exchange/amq.fanout`, all the consumers will receive every message at the same time because this type of destination is mapped into exchange.fanout on [robomq.io](http://www.robomq.io) broker.
+If your destination in subscribe and send functions is `/exchange/amq.fanout`, all the consumers will receive every message at the same time because this type of destination is mapped into exchange.fanout on <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 A fanout exchange routes messages to all of the queues that are bound to it and the routing key is ignored.
 In this case, each consumer will have its own queue.
 The queue names are auto-generated and they all are bound to the fanout exchange.

 **Routing key**

-If your destination in subscribe and send functions is `/exchange/amq.direct/routingKey`,   messages will be broadcast to all queues bound to the direct exchange with that routingKey and consumers subscribing those queues will receive every message at the same time because this type of destination is mapped into exchange.direct.routingKey on [robomq.io](http://www.robomq.io) broker.
+If your destination in subscribe and send functions is `/exchange/amq.direct/routingKey`,   messages will be broadcast to all queues bound to the direct exchange with that routingKey and consumers subscribing those queues will receive every message at the same time because this type of destination is mapped into exchange.direct.routingKey on <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 The way direct exchange works is as bellow:
 1. A queue binds to the exchange with a routing key K;